jphall663/gai_risk_management/README.md

   </tr>
 </table>

-**Usage Note**: Appendix G puts forward an example risk measurement and management plan for medium risk GAI systems or applications.
+**Usage Note**: Section G puts forward an example risk measurement and management plan for medium risk GAI systems or applications.
 The medium risk plan focuses on red-teaming and applies moderate risk controls.
-Measurement and management approaches from Appendix F should also be applied to medium risk systems or applications.
+Measurement and management approaches from Section F should also be applied to medium risk systems or applications.

 -   Material in Table G.1 can be applied to measure and manage GAI risks in risk programs that are aligned to the trustworthy characteristics.

 -   Material in Table G.2 can be applied to measure and manage GAI risks in risk programs that are aligned to GAI risks.

-Appendix H below presents an example plan for high risk systems.
+Section H below presents an example plan for high risk systems.

 ## H: Example High-risk Generative AI Measurement and Management Plan